 The mistake: A patient fills out the survey on a paper form, and rather than choosing the one answer that best describes their situation, they select three.
 Then the patient writes a narrative on the side to explain that it is “hard to choose just one because it fluctuates throughout the day and I just took pain medicine 30 minutes ago so now it’s not really bad but oh boy this morning it was just terrible.”
 Sadly surveys like this are deemed invalid and must be thrown away.

 The remedy: Make it very clear to the patients that they can choose one answer and one answer only.
 Often, both a verbal and a written explanation are necessary.
 Also, put a comments section at the end of the form so that patients have an outlet for their comments or explanations, if they so desire.
-The best possible solution for this is, in fact, to use an electronic system that only allows patients to select one answer.
+The best possible solution for this is to use an electronic system that only allows patients to select one answer.

 Asking too much

 The mistake: There are so many things that would be interesting to hear about from your patients, which leads to a tendency to tack on a bunch of additional questions to the actual patient-reported outcome (PRO) survey.
 Even though the questions may be interesting, it is highly unlikely that they will be provide much value — especially from a research standpoint, because your additional questions are not validated.